 Telling a story in data science also means highlighting which part of the story you need help telling.
 What gaps can your colleagues fill in with their expertise and insight?
 Which types of data can you draw on from inside the company, and what do you need to bring in from outside?
 And, of course, what data science platform can help you bring all these strands together, helping ensure the data you use is clean, well-organized and fit for purpose?

 It’s important to grapple with all these questions early on.
-That will help you get your story straight — and make sure that you and all your stakeholders remain on the same page.
+That will help you get your machine learning stories straight — and make sure that you and all your stakeholders remain on the same page.